elenakhas/semantic-mining/README.md

 * `tree_counter.py`: file containing the functions needed to process some kind of distance between trees based on the words present in that tree
-* `draw_heatmap.py`: file containing the functions needed to process the similarity/distance matrices for the different words and adjectives; it also operates as a script to compute those matrices and draw a heatmap (a collored martix) for each matrix
+* `draw_heatmap.py`: file containing the functions needed to process the similarity/distance matrices for the different words and adjectives; it also operates as a script to compute those matrices and draw a heatmap (a colored martix) for each matrix
 * `run.py`: file containing the functions needed to run a basic tree building process for an explicitly defined word and context
-* `large_run.py`: script similar to `run.py` put processing all the words from `noun_contexts.csv` and `adj_contexts.csv`
+* `large_run.py`: script similar to `run.py` processing all the words from `noun_contexts.csv` and
+`adj_contexts.csv`

 * `dictionary_scrapping_test.py`: unit tests for `dictionary_scrapping_test.py`